Will-chartrand/comp3005A4Q1/README.md

 ### Video:
-Video may be found at the link https://youtu.be/awY2zE0CnnY
+Video may be found at https://youtu.be/awY2zE0CnnY

 ### How to set up the databasae: